History of Spain (1700–1808): Charles IV, decline and fall (1788–1808)

 The spirit of reform that had made the reign of Charles III an era of renewed prosperity for Spain was extinguished in the reign of Charles IV.
 His queen and her lover were uninterested in the improvement of the Spanish bureaucracy and regarded Floridablanca as an exponent of the very sort of liberalism that was tearing France apart.
 The Aragonese faction led by Aranda, allied to many of the causes that had opposed Charles III's reforms, managed to undo much of the changes brought about in Charles III's tenure.

 After the Execution of Louis XVI in 1793, 20,000 men were mobilized and marched to the French border, beginning the War of the Pyrenees.
 The army, however, had been allowed to languish in Charles III's reign, and it was ill-equipped and ill-trained to invade France successfully.
-After a failed invasion of Rousillon, Navarre was quickly seized by the French, although the Spanish managed to hold their ground in Catalonia.
+After a failed invasion of Roussillon, Navarre was quickly seized by the French, although the Spanish managed to hold their ground in Catalonia.
 Godoy, unimpressed with Spain's military effectiveness, decided to come to terms with the new French Republic, and in 1795 signed the Treaty of Basel, guaranteeing peace with France with the cession of Santo Domingo to the Republic.

 Godoy, having abandoned his Austrian and British allies, faced a decision: whether to continue to fight the Revolutionary France that had already defeated Spain once before, or to join the French side and hope for better times.
 The Spanish, after initially opposing the French, signed the Treaty of San Ildefonso in 1796, allying Spain to France, in exchange for the French permitting Charles IV's cousin Ferdinand to continue ruling Parma.
 In response, the British blockaded Spain in 1797 and cut off her colonial empire from the mother country.
 By the end of 1798, the Spanish fleet had been defeated by the British, and Menorca and Trinidad were occupied.
 In 1800, the Spanish returned Louisiana to France.

 The Portuguese, who opposed the French, continued to trade with the British in spite of a series of French demands that they close their ports to British ships.
 In 1801, the Spanish delivered an ultimatum on behalf of France, and in the following War of the Oranges, occupied the town of Olivenza (Olivença) before the Portuguese agreed to the Spanish and French demands.
 The town – which is disputed to the present day – continues to be administered by Spain, though Portugal contends that the Congress of Vienna restored it to Portugal.